JamesSkemp/words/content/post/backing-up-a-computer-to-an-hp-pocket-media-drive.md

 +++
-title = "Backing up a computer to an HP Pocket Media Drive" summary = "Steps I've taken to ensure that my important files are backed up." draft = false comments = true date = "2009-10-04T19:11:00-05:00"
+title = "Backing up a computer to an HP Pocket Media Drive" description = "Steps I've taken to ensure that my important files are backed up." draft = false comments = true date = "2009-10-04T19:11:00-05:00"